eloj/radix-sorting/README.md

 However, in practice we're more likely to care about performance when sorting a lot of keys vs sorting a few, and we can always implement a hybrid which switches to a sort with less fixed overhead when called with a small number of keys, giving us the best of both worlds.

+The cost of allocating the auxiliary sorting buffer is not included in the timings by default.
+If you care about that the benchmark can be easily updated to move the aux buffer allocation into the benchmark loop.
+In practice, repeated allocation and deallocation of the same-sized block is likely to be immaterial, especially when there is little other pressure on the memory allocator.

 Because we're sorting random data, the column-skipping optimization is very unlikely to kick in, so while the benchmark is realistic, it is by no means a best-case scenario.